jackcooperdev/CauldronDocs/pages/engine/controllers/launcher.md

 ### launchGame (version, dry, loader, loaderVersion, authData, sessionID, overrides)

 This function launches or installs the game based on the value of the dry variable.
-An explanation of the parameters are below.

-**authData** is an object that includes all data needed to succesfully authentciate a Minecraft User
+An explanation of the parameters is below.

-> For Information on how to retreive this data click [here]() to learn more.
+**authData** is an object that includes all data needed to successfully authenticate a Minecraft User.

->
+> For Information on how to retrieve this data, check out the [Cauldron Authentication](/authentication/introduction) plugin.
 > > Example of a AuthData object

 ```json